JMRI: Aspect Signaling

 - Southern Pacific Railway and Transportation Company 1960 rule book

-Access to Aspect Information from CodeA program (in Java or Python) can get access to aspect information two ways.
-If it has a reference to a specific SignalMast "m", it can use
+A program (in Java or Python) can get access to Aspect information in two ways.
+If the code has a reference to a specific Signal Mast "m", it can use

-and then enquire about properties of the aspect:SignalSystem sys = m.getSignalSystem()
+SignalSystem sys = m.getSignalSystem()and then enquire about properties of the aspect:

 m.setProperty("Clear","speed","69");or get loaded automatically from elements in the aspect.xml file that defines the specific signal system.

-In addition to the global properties for an aspect, there can also be properties local to a specific Signal Mast type.
-An example of this is the default icon image: The image for a two-head signal mast is different from that for a one-head signal mast, even if they both represent "Clear".
+In addition to the global properties for an Aspect, there can also be local properties to a specific Signal Mast type.
+An example of this is the default icon image: The image for a two-head Signal Mast is different from that for a one-head Signal Mast, even if they both represent "Clear".

 To get those:

 m.getAppearanceMap().getProperty("Clear","imagelink");In words, this is saying "Get the Appeance info for this Signal Mast, and then check the imagelink property of the Clear aspect".

-SignalSystem sys = InstanceManager.signalSystemManagerInstance().getSystem("basic");
+SignalSystem sys = InstanceManager.getDefault(SignalSystemManager.class).getSystem("basic");